 Petraeus' Fall As Stunning As The Career Before It

-The resignation of CIA Director David Petraeus, the retired four-star general, brings to end one of the most storied careers in modern U.S. military history.
+The resignation of CIA Director David Petraeus, a retired four-star general, brings to end one of the most storied careers in modern U.S. military history.
 Petraeus stepped down late Friday, citing an extramarital affair.

-Petraeus left the Army in August 2011 after nearly four decades in uniform.
-Before his retirement ceremony had even begun, he walked up on the empty stage, went over to the podium and tapped on the microphone.
+In August 2011, he left the Army after nearly four decades in uniform.
+Before his retirement ceremony had even begun, Petraeus walked up on the empty stage, went over to the podium and tapped on the microphone.
 The general was doing his own mic check.

 This is a man who leaves nothing to chance -- which makes the nature of his professional fall from grace as stunning as the career that preceded it.